PUBH A203: Health and Social Justice

 Course Objectives

-- 1. Describe disparities in health outcomes in the United States by race/ethnicity, socioeconomic status and gender.
+- 1. Describe disparities in health outcomes in the United States by race, socioeconomic status, and gender.

-- 3. Compare and contrast two paradigms that seek to explain these health disparities: individual approach and public health model.
+- 2. Compare and contrast the two paradigms that seek to explain health disparities: the individual approach and the public health model.

-- 11. Identify, assess and utilize credible information resources on public health current issues, such as the Internet, social media, media outlets, and libraries
+- 9. Identify, assess, and utilize credible information resources on public health current issues, such as the Internet, social media, media outlets, and libraries.

 Lecture Content